cristi-lng/react-csr-base/README.md

 While exploring these tools, I realized the value of having a starter application.
 Admittedly, creating a universal starting point is difficult because every project is unique.
 However, I believe there are common patterns and features that most projects can benefit of.
 With this in mind, I created a repository to serve as a guideline for building my client-side applications.
 After working with this architecture for a while, I began to enjoy it.
 So I decided to share it with you.
 Hopefully it will benefit you as much as it has benefited me.

-If this approach doesn’t align with your preferences and you’re looking for something more official, I’d recommend exploring [Vite↗](https://vite.dev/), [Next.js↗](https://nextjs.org/), or [Remix↗](https://remix.run/).
-Vite offers an excellent template for React applications, though it only includes React itself.
-On the other hand, Next.js and Remix provide much broader functionality but are primarily designed for server-side rendering (SSR).
+If this approach doesn’t align with your preferences and you’re looking for something more official, I’d recommend exploring [Vite↗](https://vite.dev/), [Next.js↗](https://nextjs.org/), [React Router↗](https://reactrouter.com/), [Tanstack Start↗](https://tanstack.com/start/latest), or [RedwoodJS↗](https://rwsdk.com/).
+Each of these options has its own strengths and weaknesses, and the right choice largely depends on what you’re building.

 ## Overview